How to Dehydrate Garlic in a Dehydrator

 Preparing the Garlic for Dehydration

-So, you’ve chosen your perfect garlic and you’re eager to start the dehydration process.
+So, you’ve chosen your perfect garlic and you’re eager to start the process.
 But where do you start?
 Understanding the preparation process is key to getting it right.
 Here’s your simple guide to preparing garlic for dehydration:

 Layering Techniques for Optimal Drying